 What to Expect

-When you arrive for your appointment, you will be met by one of our nurses who will show you to an exam room.
-She will ask you for a list of your current medications and take a brief medical history from you.
-You will next meet with your radiation oncologist who will ask additional questions, review your medical records, x-rays and test results and conduct a physical exam.
-Afterwards, the radiation oncologist will discuss your treatment options with you in detail and explain radiation treatment and its potential side effects.
-If additional testing is necessary, it will be arranged for you.
+Upon arrival, patients are met by a nurse who will bring them to an exam room, ask for a list of current medications, and collect a brief medical history.
+During a meeting with his or her radiation oncologist, the patient will answer additional questions; have his or her medical records, x-rays, and test results reviewed; and undergo a physical exam.
+Afterwards, the radiation oncologist will discuss treatment options with the patient in detail and explain radiation treatment and its potential side effects.
+If additional testing is necessary, it will be arranged.

-You are encouraged to bring a family member or other support person with you to your consultation appointment.
-You are encouraged to ask questions and voice concerns.
-It's a good idea to bring a list of questions you would like to ask at the time of your visit.
+Patients are encouraged to bring a family member or loved one with them to their consultation appointment.
+They are encouraged to ask questions and voice concerns.
+It's a good idea to bring a list of questions to this visit.

-Before you leave your consultation, you will be scheduled for your treatment planning session or simulation, and will be given additional information and instructions to take home with you.
+Before the consultation is over, the patient will be scheduled for his or her treatment planning session (also known as simulation) and will be given additional information and instructions to take home.

-During the simulation, the physician and radiation therapist will work together to plan your treatment.
-Many simulations are performed using our departmental CT-scan machine.
-The therapist will position you on the treatment table and create custom immobilization devices specific to your body and treatment site.
-This is done to help you maintain the exact same position throughout your daily treatments.
-It is essential that radiation treatments be precisely targeted; therefore, it is important that you remain as still as possible during treatment.
+During simulation, the physician and radiation therapist work together to plan the patient’s treatment.
+Many simulations are performed using the department’s CT scanner.
+The therapist will position the patient on the treatment table and create custom immobilization devices specific to his or her body and treatment site.
+This is done to help the patient maintain the exact same position throughout each daily treatment.
+It is essential that radiation treatments be precisely targeted.
+Therefore, it is important that the patient remains as still as possible during treatment.

-Marks may be drawn on your skin to outline the treatment area and small permanent tattoos, the size of a freckle, will be placed under your skin as reference points for the therapists to use during your daily treatments.
+Marks may be drawn on the patient’s skin to outline the treatment area, and small permanent tattoos, the size of a freckle, will be placed under the patient’s skin as reference points for the therapists to use during each daily treatment.

-Additionally, x-rays, CT scans or other state-of-the-art scanning technologies will be taken to assist in planning your treatment.
-These scans are different from the diagnostic scans you may have had, because these will be done while you are aligned in your customized treatment position.
+Additionally, x-rays, CT scans, MRIs, PET/CT scans, or other state-of-the-art imaging technologies will be taken to assist in planning the course of treatment.
+These scans are different from the diagnostic scans the patient may have had previously because these will be performed in the treatment position.

-After your simulation is completed, the information is sent by special computers to the physicists and dosimetrists who will work with your physician to formulate a treatment plan specific to your needs.
-This complex planning usually takes one to two weeks.
-Before you leave, you will be given your treatment appointments and any special instructions.
+After simulation is completed, the information is sent to special computerized treatment planning software, whereby the physicists and dosimetrists will work with the patient’s radiation oncologist to formulate and design a personalized treatment plan for the patient.
+This complex planning process usually takes one to two weeks.
+Before the patient leaves, he or she will be given his or her treatment appointments and any special instructions.

-If, at any time during your treatment, you have a question or concern, please do not hesitate to ask.
-Our nurses are always available to you and they will help to determine if you need to see a physician.
+If, at any time during treatment, the patient has a question or concern, he or she should not hesitate to voice it.
+Nurses are always available and will help determine if the patient needs to see a radiation oncologist.

-During the course of your treatment, you may experience side effects from the radiation.
-You can learn more about possible associated side effects in Frequently Asked Questions.
-Please bring these to the attention of your nurse or physician so they can monitor them and provide you with specific instructions.
+During the course of treatment, patients may experience side effects from the radiation.
+Possible associated side effects are discussed in the Frequently Asked Questions section.
+Patients should bring any side effects to the attention of their nurse or radiation oncologist, so they can monitor them and provide specific instructions.

-For many months, you may continue to experience subtle changes as a result of your treatment.
-Therefore, it is very important for you to continue with your follow up appointments.
-Future follow-up visits will be scheduled every three to six months so that your physician can continue to monitor your health.
-Routine scans may be ordered prior to your appointment.
+For many months, patients may continue to experience subtle changes as a result of their treatment.
+Therefore, it is very important to continue with follow-up appointments.
+Future follow-up visits will be scheduled every three to six months, so the radiation oncologist can continue to monitor the patient’s health.
+Routine scans may be ordered prior to an appointment.

-Additionally, your radiation oncologist will continue to work with your medical oncologist and/or primary care physician to ensure you maintain good health.
+Additionally, the patient’s radiation oncologist will continue to work with the patient’s medical oncologist and/or primary care physician to ensure good health is maintained.